No matter what sport you compete in, you will be hard pressed to find better small college athletic facilities than you will at Pacific University.

 Forest Grove Aquatic Center

 Located adjacent to the Pacific University campus, all students can use the Forest Grove Aquatic Center free of charge by showing their Boxer Card Id.
-Owned by the City of Forest Grove, the center shares a strong partnership with Pacific University and is the home of its men's and women's swimming programs.
+Owned by the City of Forest Grove, the center shares a strong partnership with Pacific University and home to its men's and women's swimming programs.

 The 25-yard pool is easily configured for competitive swimming, water polo or recreational activity.
 The center also features a therapy pool, spa and outdoor splash park.